Last Updated: 11/11/2025

 • Your final deal cost is your opportunity cost + your sales expenses.

 • You don’t have to “kill” deals completely.
-You can decide not to actively pursue the deal but continue to have an automated follow-up.
+You can decide not to actively pursue the deal, but continue to send an automated follow-up.

 About the Author: Hellen Oti